Skip to main content

 Assess capacity

-The table below illustrates the load capacity for each CU type, taking into account the vector dimensions and the total vector count.
+The reference table below illustrates the capacity of a cluster with 1 performance-optimized CU and 1 capacity-optimized CU, taking into account the vector dimensions and the total vector count.
+For an estimation of the CU sizes needed for your data volume, please use our calculator.

 5 million